-Annual Cash Incentive Opportunities
+Short-Term Annual Cash Incentive Opportunities

-We have a performance-based annual cash incentive plan to motivate key employees to focus on our operating income.
-The annual cash incentive plan links cash incentive awards to achievement of pre-established performance goals.
-For fiscal 2010, the award opportunities were determined based upon two performance-based measures: (i) the Named Executive Officer's overall performance rating, and (ii) achievement of our operating income targets.
+We have a performance-based annual cash incentive plan that links cash incentive awards to achieving pre-established performance goals.
+For fiscal 2011, award opportunities were determined based upon two performance-based measures: (i) the Named Executive Officer's overall performance rating based on fiscal 2011 performance, and (ii) achievement of our fiscal 2011 operating income targets.
 The same criteria were used for all other employees eligible to participate in the incentive plan.

-The Compensation Committee reviews the performance rating of each Named Executive Officer.
-Based on the performance rating, for fiscal 2010 the eligibility of our Named Executive Officers for payout under the plan ranged from 0% of base salary for a "needs improvement" performance rating to 125% of base salary for our President and COO and 100% of base salary for our other executive officers for an "outstanding" performance rating.
-Once the performance rating is determined, the actual cash incentive amounts are paid based on the extent to which operating income targets are achieved, from 10% to 100%.
+For fiscal 2011, each Named Executive Officer was eligible for a payout under the plan ranging from 0% of base salary for a "needs improvement" performance rating to 125% of base salary for our President and 100% of base salary for our other executive officers for an "outstanding" performance rating.
+We refer to this as the "Performance Rating Percentage."
+Once the Performance Rating Percentage is determined, the actual cash incentive amounts are paid based on the extent to which our operating income targets are achieved.
+The actual cash incentive amounts range from 10% to 100% of the eligibility amount determined by the performance rating.
+We refer to this as the "Bonus Payout Percentage."
+In fiscal 2011, the Compensation Committee did not change the Performance Rating Percentages nor the Bonus Payout Percentages.

 Operating income targets are pre-approved by the Compensation Committee in our first fiscal quarter and include a threshold for initial payout, midpoint and maximum payment targets.
-For example, if our President and COO received an "outstanding" performance rating, he or she would be eligible for a cash incentive award equal to 125% of base salary, but would only be paid 50% of the award if we achieved operating income levels at the 50% payout level.
+For example, if our President received an "outstanding" performance rating, he or she would be eligible for a cash incentive award equal to 125% of base salary, but would only be paid 50% of the amount if we achieved operating income levels at the 50% payout level.
 Cash incentive awards are paid only if our operating income threshold is achieved and the employee's performance rating is at least a "meets expectations."
-The calculation of bonus amounts described above can be summarized in the following formula:
+The calculation of bonus amounts described above can be summarized by the following formula:

-Named Executive Officer Bonus Amount = Named Executive Officer Salary x Bonus Payout Target Percentage x Performance Rating Percentage
+Named Executive Officer Bonus Amount = Named Executive Officer Salary x Bonus Payout Percentage x Performance Rating Percentage